matjazbravc/AspNetCore-Api-Gateway-Demo/README.md

 In this POC guide, we'll build an simple API gateway application.
 The API will contain three sub-domains that we'll call "Company", "Department" and "Employee" contexts.
 The gateway will behave like a reverse proxy that routes incoming HTTP requests to the mentioned downstream services.

+## Introducing Ocelot

+[Ocelot](https://ocelot.readthedocs.io/en/latest/introduction/bigpicture.html) is an open source framework used for building .NET core API gateways, the project is aimed at people using .NET Core to build applications designed with microservices or SOA architectures.
+Ocelot provides an easy way to write a mapping file (ocelot.json) that could be used to route incoming HTTP requests to the appropriate downstream services.

+## POC

 Test the APIs by running each of them and issuing a GET request against the following urls:
 * Department: [http://localhost:51260/api/department](http://localhost:51260/api/department)
 * Employee: [http://localhost:51261/api/employee](http://localhost:51261/api/employee)